omit2c/Code-Snippets/README.md

 Under Contribute/code_snippet_template.md you will find a template for a new code snippet.
 There you can paste in your code and give some information about it.
 You can customize your snippet, but please maintain the basic information.

+Please create a new branch an call it something like that: “add-snippet-yourGitUsername”.
+If you create a pull request please set the user [omit2c](https://github.com/omit2c) as the reviewer for your pull request.
+Please also check if your code snippet isn‘t a duplicate of an existing one.

 ### Where to save the snippet?

 In this repository the code snippets will be categorized by programming language.
 E.g. a code snippet in Swift will be placed in the swift folder.